-Cisco CallManager Attendant Console Redundancy
+Cisco Unified CallManager Attendant Console Redundancy

-Every time that the attendant opens the Cisco CallManager Attendant Console, the following events occur:
+Every time that the attendant opens the Cisco Unified CallManager Attendant Console, the following events occur:

-- Cisco CallManager Attendant Console connects to a Cisco CallManager Attendant Console server and downloads the list of Cisco CallManager servers in the attendant phone device pool. - Cisco CallManager Attendant Console caches the list of servers into the GlobalSettings.xml file that is located in C:\Program Files\Cisco\Call Manager Attendant Console\data. - Cisco CallManager Attendant Console client application uses the server list to locate the servers that are running CTIManager.
+- Cisco Unified CallManager Attendant Console connects to a Cisco Unified CallManager Attendant Console server and downloads the list of Cisco Unified CallManager servers in the attendant phone device pool. - Cisco Unified CallManager Attendant Console caches the list of servers into the GlobalSettings.xml file that is located in C:\Program Files\Cisco\CallManager Attendant Console\data. - Cisco Unified CallManager Attendant Console client application uses the server list to locate the servers that are running CTIManager.
 The list of CTI services provides scalability.
-Customer can provision a single machine as the call processing server (CTI server) instead of running the CTI services on the same machine as the Cisco CallManager and the Attendant Console Server services. - The Cisco CallManager Attendant Console server inspects the Cisco CallManager database and uses the list of Cisco CallManager servers as the list of servers where the Cisco CallManager Attendant Console Server service should be active.
+Customer can provision a single machine as the call processing server (CTI server) instead of running the CTI service on the same machine as the Cisco CallManager service and the Cisco CallManager Attendant Console Server service. - The Cisco Unified CallManager Attendant Console server inspects the Cisco Unified CallManager database and uses the list of Cisco Unified CallManager servers as the list of servers where the Cisco CallManager Attendant Console Server service should be active.